siddhant-vij/Hangman-Game/README.md

 The game is over when:
 - The guessing player completes the word, or guesses the correct word
 - The hangman drawing is complete, which occurs after a certain number of incorrect guesses.

-//////// A hangman game written in Dart with Flutter framework.